« Back to Knowledge Base

 (For example from a Capture Card to the GPU)

-N.B: This cache memory is a fixed size on most NVIDIA cards and is much smaller than the amount of total GPU memory available.
+Please note: This cache memory is a fixed size on most NVIDIA cards and is much smaller than the amount of total GPU memory available.
 NVIDIA cards that support Resizable BAR (Ampere and later) allow you to use much more than the 256MB limit.
-Find out more information about Resizable BAR here
+This feature was added in 2022, so your card may support it.
+Find out more information about Resizable BAR here.

 The more inputs you have that require real time video transfer, the higher the percentage.